-“Different systems will be aimed at differently sized businesses — for example some is geared towards freelancers, contractors and small businesses.
-On the higher end of the scale you have software used by multinationals with many thousands of employees.”
+"Different systems will be aimed at differently sized businesses - for example some is geared towards freelancers, contractors and small businesses.
+At the other end of the scale, you have software used by multinationals with many thousands of employees."

 Business accounting software: the cost

 If you're buying specialised business accounting software, it's crucial to make sure that you're aware of the additional costs involved apart from the package itself.
 Compare initial lower upfront costs with annual fees.

 - Will expensive training be required to use the business accounting software?

 - Do you have to pay for additional software licences if you take on extra users?

 - Does the business accounting software have the capacity to grow with your business?

 - Can you upgrade the business accounting software if required?

 - Would it be easy to transfer your data to a new system should you need to switch?